 Foundation / Corporation

-Grants to USA nonprofit agencies, public schools, colleges and other qualified governmental agencies for projects and programs related to bluegrass music.
+Grants of up to $2,000 to USA nonprofit agencies, public schools, colleges and other qualified governmental agencies for projects and programs related to bluegrass music.
 The Foundation encourages the art form of bluegrass music, as well as related culture, education, literary work, historic preservation and other efforts of public benefit.

 The Foundation for Bluegrass Music recognizes the need for flexibility in addressing needs and opportunities.
 In evaluating applications the Foundation for Bluegrass Music gives consideration to the following factors, among others:

 - Does the program or project directly involve bluegrass music?

 - Does the program or project address a priority need of or opportunity facing the bluegrass music community?
 What is its nature and scope and the number of people served by this project?

 - Does the program or project duplicate any other existing initiative?